MehrdadJalali-AI/InverseLinkPredcition/README.md

 ### Jupyter Notebooks and Files

+- **requirements.txt**: This file contains all the essential Python packages required to run the notebooks and scripts in this repository.

 - **CompareMLMethods_Original.ipynb**: This notebook contains the original machine learning methods used in the analysis before any sparsification was applied to the MOF networks.

 - **CompareMLMethods_Sparcified_0_9.ipynb**: This notebook compares machine learning methods on MOF networks that have been sparsified by Sparcification Threshold 0.9.